AlexandrosBeskos/manifold-mcmc-for-diffusions/README.md

   </tr>
 </table>

+For a much faster execution with `Colab`, change the default setting at the runtime type menu to `Hardware
+accelerator: None`

 ## Local installation

 To install the `sde` package and dependencies to run the notebook locally, first create a local clone of the repository